- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 How to deal with the purging stage

-When you first start taking minocycline, there is a chance that your acne may appear to be getting worse at first.
-This is called the purging stage and is a result of deep acne lesions coming to the surface at a higher rate before resolving.
-Not everyone experiences a purging stage.
+When you first start taking minocycline, there is a tendency for acne to worsen before you see improvements.
+This is referred to as the purging stage, and is a result of deep acne lesions being drawn to the surface at a higher rate before resolving.
+However, not everyone experiences a purging stage.

-The purging stage usually resolves within four to six weeks, after which your acne should begin to improve.
-If it lasts longer or if it causes you significant distress, you should consult your dermatologist.
-You should not discontinue minocycline on your own.
+The purging typically resolves within 4–6 weeks, after which your acne should begin to improve.
+If it persists or causes you significant distress, you should consult your dermatologist; you should not discontinue minocycline on your own.

-During the purging stage, you should focus on skin hygiene by using protective skincare products such as cleansers, moisturizers, and sunscreen.
+During the purging stage, you should focus on skin hygiene by using gentle and protective skin care products such as cleansers, moisturizers and sunscreen.

-Wearing heavy makeup, sun exposure without sunscreen, and diets high in sugars, saturated fats, and dairy products can make your acne worse, particularly during the purging stage.
+Avoid wearing heavy makeup and diets high in sugar, saturated fats and dairy products, as these can worsen your acne, particularly during the purging stage.

 Results

-Minocycline can produce significant improvements in the number and severity of inflamed acne lesions.
-It does not work on non-inflamed lesions (whiteheads or blackheads) or acne scars.
+Oral minocycline can generate significant improvements in the number and severity of inflamed acne lesions.
+It is not effective against noninflamed lesions (whiteheads or blackheads) or acne scars.

-In the past, minocycline was believed to be more effective than other tetracyclines and other acne treatments.
-However, more recent studies concluded that while it is effective, it is not better than other treatments.
+In the past, minocycline was believed to be more effective than other tetracyclines or other acne medications.
+However, more recent studies concluded that while it is effective, it has not been proven to be more so than other treatments.

-Concerns over side effects and the lack of advantages over other treatments have made minocycline a less attractive option for acne treatments.
-The use of minocycline is now reserved for people who did not respond to other treatments or who are unable to take them.
+Concerns over side effects and the lack of advantages over other treatments have made minocycline a less attractive option as an acne treatment.
+The use of minocycline is now reserved for acne that does not respond to other treatments or for those people who are unable to take other treatments.

 How long does it take to work?

-Some people can begin to see improvements in as little as two weeks after starting the treatment.
+Some people can begin to see improvements in as little as 2 weeks after starting the treatment.
 In others, improvements can take up to eight weeks or longer, particularly if they experience a purging stage.
+Every person will respond differently.

 When to stop taking minocycline for acne

-The American Academy of Dermatology recommends that minocycline be taken for three to four months.
-Your doctor will then reevaluate whether you need to continue taking it.
+While minocycline is normally taken for three to four months, your dermatologist will determine the specific length of treatment and will then reevaluate whether you need to continue taking it.

 Systemic antibiotics, including minocycline, should be taken for the shortest possible duration as bacteria can become resistant to the antibiotic with long-term use.
 Antibiotic-resistant bacteria are more difficult to kill.

-Minocycline is usually combined with one or more other acne treatments like retinoids or benzoyl peroxide.
-Your physician may ask you to continue taking these treatments after completing your minocycline treatment course to improve on the results.
+Minocycline is usually combined with one or more other acne treatments such as retinoids or benzoyl peroxide.
+Your dermatologist may ask you to continue taking these treatments after completing your minocycline treatment course to improve your results.

 Minocycline Safety and Side Effects

-Minocycline can cause some adverse effects ranging from mildly inconvenient to potentially serious.
+Minocycline can cause adverse effects that range from mild to potentially serious.
 Common side effects include:

 - Diarrhea